 Are Vegans Rude to Grandma?

 2017 was a year of many new transitions for Brianne and me.
-We got married, put most of our belongings in storage, and began our journey across Canada and the U.S. That year also marked another transition for us: it would be the first long-distance trip that either of us had ever taken since having adopted a vegan lifestyle.
+We got married, put most of our belongings in storage, and began our journey across Canada and the U.S. That year also marked another transition for us: it would be the first long-distance trip that either of us had ever taken since having adopted the vegan lifestyle.
 Vegan travel is the practice of abstaining from products and activities that exploit animals, people, and the environment while away from one’s home for more than a day (Fusté-Forné, 2021, p.
 370).
-It was new to us yet we were excited by the prospect of trying unfamiliar vegan meals, products, and experiences while learning how the philosophy was practiced in different regions across North America.
+We were excited by the prospect of trying unfamiliar vegan meals, products, and experiences, and over time we observed how the philosophy was practiced in different regions across North America.

 It was not long into our trip when I found myself explaining the act and mindset of traveling vegan to others.
 Among the most significant in my memory was in Vancouver – our first Canadian destination along our journey.
 A new friend had invited Bree and me to a local, independently-owned neighbourhood café in East Vancouver, or East Van.
 We happily accepted and I became enchanted with the establishment the instant I walked through the door as the warm, nutty, and bitter notes of every variety of coffee imaginable graced my nose.
 Colloquially speaking, I had found my ‘vibe’.